Vienna to Budapest to Prague by Train Itinerary

 Budapest to Prague Fly or take a Train?

 Well, it’s a good question.
 If you enjoy train rides and as mentioned you can even add another city to your sightseeing list, taking a train is fun.
 But if you prefer to save time and you don’t find a 7-hour train ride comfortable, then flying is more suitable for you.
-You can find the cheapest tickets on Momondo.

 The Vienna to Budapest train ride actually saves time for you (if you count that you have to be at the airport 2 hours before flight).
 On the other hand, the Budapest to Prague train route is just for fun.